We strive to be the Best ORGANIC Toddler Formula.

 Good Food Sources: eggs, meats, fish, nuts, seeds, dried beans and peas (legumes).

-Folic acid, sometimes called folacin or Vitamin B9, works with vitamins B6 and B12 in protein metabolism.
+Folic acid, sometimes called Vitamin B9, works with vitamins B6 and B12 in protein metabolism.
 It is needed to make genetic material (DNA and RNA).
 It promotes normal red blood cell formation and reduces the risk of neural tube (brain and spine) birth defects.
 This is one reason why a folic acid supplement is recommended during pregnancy.

 Good Food Sources: poultry, liver, dark green leafy vegetables, dried beans and peas (legumes), yeast breads, wheat germ, cereals, oranges, grapefruits.